COMMON CRM System Issues

 My role

 I help the client team systematically trace actual routing behavior against intended routing behavior, identifying where the logic diverges from the current business structure.
 I work alongside them to determine what routing logic the current business actually requires and where the system is still optimized for an old motion, and guide the redesign of routing rules into a configuration that is comprehensible and maintainable.
-Correctly designed lead routing, coupled with mid-funnel attribution capture for marketing attribution, makes truly intelligent lead handling possible.
+Resulting in correctly designed lead routing in a configuration designed to handle future change.

 Contact Data That Is Ignored